Fire-Aalt/ib_pcode_compiler/README.md

 # IB Pseudocode Compiler — User Documentation

-This README explains how to **write pseudocode** programs for the Rust-based pseudocode compiler.
+This documentation explains how to **write pseudocode** programs for the Rust-based pseudocode compiler.
 It describes the language features implemented in the grammar and shows short examples for each feature.

 ---